 How will questions, complaints and problems be managed?

-How will the Clinical Research Network charge a Life Sciences Organisation for Patient participation?
+How will the NIHR Clinical Research Network charge a Life Sciences Organisation for patient participation?

-The NIHR Clinical Research Network is a not for profit organisation hosted by the University of Leeds.
+The NIHR Clinical Research Network is a non-profit organisation hosted by the University of Leeds funded by the Department of Health and Social Care.

 Terms of Service